SebastienBtr/Dash-Chat-2/README.md

 }
 ```

-You can run the [examples](examples) project to see more complex ways of using the package
+You can run the [example](example) project to see more complex ways of using the package

 ## Parameters of DashChat